chargehive/configuration/docs/policy/method_lock.md

   "specVersion": "v1",           // Must be set to the correct version "selector": {},                // May be used to apply this to a subset of charges "spec": {
-    "duration": 300              // Duration to lock the payment method }
+    "duration": 300,             // Duration to lock the payment method "reason": "Description"      // Definition of why the payment was locked }
 }